 Learning the basic vocabulary – part 1

-First we played the play and repeat game by using Genial.ly.
-The children changed places and they had to click on the audio, look at the picture and repeat the word chorally.
+First, we played the play and repeated the game by using Genial.ly.
+Then, the children changed places, and they had to click on the audio, look at the picture, and repeat the word chorally.
 They loved exploring the interactive!

 Learning the basic vocabulary – part 2

 Today I feel… bubble + draw your emotion

-To relax and unwind, we finished the ice-breaker activities by filling the today I feel bubble, and by drawing our faces and emotions.
+To relax and unwind, we finished the ice-breaker activities by filling the ” today I feel ” bubble and drawing our faces and emotions.